What Is Information Management?

 Where Do Data & Information Come From?

-The words data and information are often used interchangeably, but there is an important distinction, especially in the world of information management.
-Data are raw facts.
-Information is data that has been processed, structured, interpreted, and organized, so that it can inform decisions and plans.
+The term data refers to raw numbers or facts, while information is data that has been processed, structured, interpreted, and organized, so that it can inform decisions and plans.
 Companies can get data from many sources, including the following:

 - Legacy Systems: Used for data that has been piling up for a long time.
 A company's legacy systems (e.g. learning management, employee records, financial history) all contain useful data that can be tapped.